sheptang/categoryList.js/README.md

 Documentation
 -------------

-checkboxClick function can be implemented to any `checkbox` type `input` element by adding
+checkboxClick function can be implemented to every `checkbox` type `input` element by adding

 	onclick="checkboxClick(this.id)"